ddrohan/mobile-app-dev-labs/session06/lab/md/step05.md

-# Google+ Integration - Updating a Coffee
+# Google+ Integration - Adding a Coffee